 Palisade Business Consulting Pty Ltd, a company in which Mr James is a director and shareholder, provided the Company with accounting and company secretarial services and provided a serviced office.
 Fees for Mr James' services as a director and company secretary are paid into this company.
-Fees received by Palisade Business Consulting totalled \$130,550 (6 months to 31 December 2019: \$84,000). \$nil (31 December 2019: \$17,600) was outstanding at year end.
+Fees received by Palisade Business Consulting totalled \$142,324 (31 December 2020: \$130,550). \$nil (31 December 2020: \$nil) was outstanding at year end.